 Gruden is now an analyst for “Monday Night Football.’’
 The Bucs’ matchup against the Falcons at Raymond James Stadium is their only MNF appearance in 2017.: »READ MORE ABOUT COACH GRUDEN HERE»VIDEO: Gruden's Presentation highlights

 Jamael Orondé "Rondé" Barber - Defensive Back (1997 - 2012)

 2019 - RING OF HONOR: Honored, Sunday, September 22nd, 2019 at halftime of Tampa Bay's home game against the New York Giants.
 Barber's playing career stretched from 1997, when he arrived as a third-round pick out of Virginia, through 2012, making him the only player ever to suit up for 16 Buccaneer seasons.
 In that time he played in 241 regular-season games and started 232, both franchise records.
 That included 240 consecutive games from the start of the 1998 season; Barber never missed a game due to injury.
 He started his last 215 games, the sixth-longest streak of starts by any player in NFL history.
 That included a run of 200 straight starts at cornerback before he spent most of his final seasons at safety, and that's the longest run of consecutive starts at that position in league history."

-Barber is the 13th member of the Ring of Honor, and the third former head coach to have his name placed among the franchise's all-time greats.: »READ MORE ABOUT Barber HERE»VIDEO: Rondé Barber's Ring of Honor Induction Ceremony Video
+Barber is the 13th member of the Ring of Honor.
+Highlighting his remarkable 16 season career, as a Buccaneer, his name is recognized with personified on and off the field greatness, is placed among the franchise's all-time greats.: »READ MORE ABOUT Barber HERE»VIDEO: Rondé Barber's Ring of Honor Induction Ceremony Video

 (Please note we would like to feature fan photographs from the stadium...
 If you have one and would like to share from prior years please contact us)